American Pekin Duck, Anas platyrhynchos domestica

 Background and Identification

-The American Pekin Duck, Anas platyrhynchos domestica, is a member of the Anatidae Family of Ducks, Geese, and Waterfowl that was domesticated 3,000 years ago in China from the Mallard Duck, Anas playtyrhynchos.
+The American Pekin Duck, Anas platyrhynchos domestica, is a member of the Anatidae Family of Ducks, Geese, and Waterfowl.
+They are one of the three subspecies of the Mallard Duck, Anas platyrhynchos, and were domesticated 3,000 years ago in China.
 It is famous for being a popular component of Chinese cuisine for centuries and is a national symbol of China.
 They are the most popular domesticated duck in the United States.
 They were first imported into the United States in 1873 and raised and bred in the late 19th and early 20th centuries in Long Island.
 They are raised extensively for their eggs and meat.
 Males and females can reach adult weight in only seven weeks.
 95% of all duck meat sold in the United States is American Pekin.
 They are also raised for their down feathers.
 Dubbed as popular household pets, they rid gardens of harmful bugs, and are similar to dogs that follow their owners around.
 The American Pekin has a life span of 10 to 15 years.
 The Aflac Duck and the American folk hero Donald Duck are American Pekin Ducks.
 Other names for the American Pekin are the Anas Pekin Duck, the Domesticated Duck, the Long Island Duck, the Pekin, the White Duck, and the White Pekin.
 In Mexico, they are called Anade Azulón Doméstico.

 The American Pekin is large and solid in stature.
 They are sexually dimorphic in both color and size.
 They are a uniform white color with a short, straight, yellow beak and yellowish-orange legs and feet.
 The males have a curled tail feather.
 Their heads are large and rounded and their neck is thick.
 Their bodies are rectangular with an upturned rump with their tails projecting above the body.
 They have specialized webbed feet designed for paddling.
 The males are larger than the females and weigh up to 4.5 kg (9 lbs 14 oz) in weight.
 The vast majority are heavy and cannot fly.